Youngestdev/favico-generator/README.md

  ## Creating favicos
  Use the command : `favico-generator -f image.jpg -r 160x160` and then follow the instructions to view your favico.

+ ## NOTE
- NOTE::: 160x160 is the default resolution, you can change the value to maybe something like 100x100, 200x100 etc.
+  160x160 is the default resolution, you can change the value to maybe something like 100x100, 200x100 etc.

  <img src="http://i68.tinypic.com/2lo6put.png" border="0" alt="favico generator">

+ ## Contributing
+ Have any idea, found any bug or want to improve this project, check out the contributing guidelines <a href="/CONTRIBUTION.md">HERE</a>

  # Thanks !